David Bargh

 David Andrew Bargh (born 14 March 1962) is a former speedway rider from New Zealand.
+He earned 8 caps for the New Zealand national speedway team.

 Speedway career

 Bargh is a four times champion of New Zealand, winning the New Zealand Championship in 1986, 1987, 1991 and 2000.
 He was runner up in the European Speedway Under 21 Championship in 1983.

 He rode in the top tier of British Speedway from 1978 until 1991, riding primarily for the Newcastle Diamonds.
+He was the subject to an unsuccessful attempt by Bradford Dukes to sign him in 1988.